dhirendrapratapsingh/mcq-quiz-game/README.md

  Bonus points for react

-### Extra features implemented or points taken care of
+## Extra features implemented or points taken care of

 - Used a real API https://opentdb.com/ to mak a real game fun to play & Addictive
 - Gave a choice to player in which category he wants to play the quiz
-- Added a Modal which tells player about the rules before game starts & lets him select difficulty level in vanilla Css
+- Added a Modal which tells player about the rules before game starts & lets him select difficulty level in vanilla CSS
 - Used light-weight simple to use emoji's
 - This game is a progressive web app, can run on any device with/without browsers, without/internet.
 Works Oflline
 - Install & play